opbenesh/opbenesh-blog/content/posts/how-to-hugo.md

 date: 2026-01-11T03:47:48+02:00
 draft: false
 tags: ["hugo", "automation", "ai", "tutorial"]
-summary: "A guide to setting up a Hugo blog and automating it with AI agents."
+summary: "A guide to setting up a Hugo/GitHub blog and automating it with AI agents."
 ---

 I literally done this an hour ago, so might as well document my learning for future generations!